ikkez/F3-Sugar/SchemaBuilder/readme.md

 $builder = new \DB\SQL\Schema( $db );
 ```

-The class prodives you the following simple methods for
+The class prodives you the following simple methods for:

 #### managing tables